 Many factors go into running a small business, and customers are one of the biggest factors in determining if your company is a success.
 Do you wonder how you can know exactly what your customers are worth to your business?

 Two calculations, customer acquisition cost and customer lifetime value, can help you you assess that.
 Knowing these values also helps guide your advertising endeavours, expansion efforts, and points to overall company health.

 Customer Acquisition Cost Formula

-Customer acquisition cost (CAC) is the average expense needed to attract a new customer.
-It is calculated by dividing the total expenses relating to sales and marketing programs by the number of new customers attracted during the related period.
-If total expenses for the period were $25,000 and 100 new customers were obtained, the CAC is $250.
+Customer acquisition cost (CAC) is the average expense you spend to attract a new customer.
+It’s calculated by dividing your total expenses relating to sales and marketing programs by the number of new customers attracted during a specific time period.
 The total expenses for marketing and sales should include salaries.
-In addition, the costs should encompass all activity, including accrued amounts.

 Relationship Between CAC and CLV